-Scheuermann’s Kyphosis is a developmental disorder that causes patients to have a stooped posture due to an excessive curve in the thoracic spine.
-The thoracic spine normally has a slight contour called kyphosis which is exaggerated in Scheuermann’s disease.
+Scheuermann’s Kyphosis is a developmental disorder.
+It causes patients to have a stooped posture due to an excessive curve in the thoracic spine.
+Kyphosis is a slight contour in the thoracic spine.
+Scheuermann’s disease exacerbates it.
 It is a self-limiting condition that presents in the adolescent years, usually at the end of the growth spurt.
 It affects between 0.5% and 0.8% of the population and is more prevalent in males.

-The cause is not yet known but is hypothesized to be a genetic condition which causes an abnormal development of the vertebral end plate.
-This is suggested to result in a decreased growth of the front of the vertebral bodies leading to a wedging of the vertebral bodies.
+The cause is not yet known.
+However, it is hypothesized to be a genetic condition which causes an abnormal development of the vertebral end plate.
+This is suggested to result in a decreased growth of the front of the vertebral bodies.
+Thus, it leads to a wedging of the vertebral bodies.

 Surgery is the last resort if conservative treatment fails, or there is rapid worsening of the curve, or there is an imminent health risk like decreased lung function.
 The surgical procedure will involve the use of a set of titanium rods with screws on either side of the spine to achieve straightening of the spine.

 - Busting the Myth about Posture and Scoliosis

 - Another Cause Of Back Pain And Stiffness: Ankylosing Spondylitis

 - Does Bad Posture Lead to Scoliosis?

 - The Myth of Scoliosis Treatments

 - What Can Be Done For Scoliosis?

 - Does Sitting Slouched And Slanted Cause Scoliosis?